 Single crystals of \mst~were grown using a flux method similar to that in Refs.~\cite{may17,liu18,ni21}.
 The structural information of the crystal was investigated using a Rigaku XtaLAB PRO diffractometer equipped with a HyPix-6000HE detector.
-A molybdenum anode was used to generate X-ray with wavelength $\lambda = 0.7107~\AA$.
+A molybdenum anode was used to generate x rays with wavelength $\lambda = 0.7107~\AA$.
 The samples were cooled by cold nitrogen flow provided by an Oxford N-Helix cryosystem.
-A single crystal with dimension of $2\times2\times0.5$ mm$^3$ was chosen for the diffraction study using the HB1 triple axis spectrometer at the High Flux Isotope Reactor (HFIR) and the CORELLI diffractometer at the Spallation Neutron Source, all at Oak Ridge National Laboratory (ORNL).
-The sample was aligned in the $[H, H, L]$ and $[H,0,L]$ scattering planes for the zero-field study using a closed cycle refrigerator, and subsequently in the $[H, K, 0]$ scattering plane to study the field-dependent evolution of the spin configuration using a 5-Tesla (T) superconducting magnet.
-The same single crystal was also used for the in-situ neutron diffraction studies with in-plane current applied.
+A single crystal with dimensions of $2\times2\times0.5$ mm$^3$ was chosen for the diffraction study using the HB1 triple axis spectrometer at the High Flux Isotope Reactor (HFIR) and the CORELLI diffractometer at the Spallation Neutron Source, all at Oak Ridge National Laboratory (ORNL).
+The sample was aligned in the $[H, H, L]$ and $[H,0,L]$ scattering planes for the zero-field study using a closed cycle refrigerator, and subsequently in the $[H, K, 0]$ scattering plane to study the field-dependent evolution of the spin configuration using a 5-T superconducting magnet.
+The same single crystal was also used for {\it in situ} neutron diffraction studies with in-plane current applied.